Sandiego17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Script > id -gn
 #3 - Write a script that changes the owner of the file "hello" to the user "betty"
 	Script > chown betty hello
+#4 - Write a script that creates an empty file called "hello"
+	Script > touch hello